Back to projects

 Ideation

-From several directions, I decided to create a free car-sharing app in the users’ native language.
+After exploring several directions, I chose to design a free car-sharing app in the users’ native language.

 • Public transport in Israel is inactive on weekends, leaving many dependent on private vehicles.